takenet/blip-docs/source/includes/en/concepts2/commands.md

 - **method**: Method for resource manipulation defined at **uri**.
 This value is mandatory.
 Possible values are:
   * **get**: Acquires an existent value.
   * **set**: Creates or updates a value.
+  * **merge**: Merges the resource document with an existing one.
+If the resource doesn't exists, it is created.
   * **delete**: Removes an existing value.
   * **subscribe**: Subscribes a resource to receive change notifications of the defined value at the **uri**.
   * **unsubscribe**: Removes a subscription of a resource.